rescript-association/genType/README.md

 # Reason genFlow

 `genFlow` is a tool to automatically generate type-safe bindings between [Reason](https://reasonml.github.io/) and [Flow](https://flow.org/en/).
-It also generates typed JS wrappers for [ReasonReact](https://reasonml.github.io/reason-react/) components, and in the other direction, checks that ReasonReact wrappers for JS components are well typed.
+It also generates typed JS wrappers for [ReasonReact](https://reasonml.github.io/reason-react/) components, and in the other direction, if you have ReasonReact wrappers for JS components, it checks that they are well typed.

 ###Work in progress, only for early adopters.
 It is possible that the workflow will change in future.
 ###